-According to Forbes magazine, over two million Americans voluntary quit their jobs each month, using data published by the U.S. Department of Labor Bureau of Labor Statistics - and those numbers show no signs of slowing.
+According to Forbes magazine, over two million Americans voluntarily quit their jobs each month, using data published by the U.S. Department of Labor Bureau of Labor Statistics - and those numbers show no signs of slowing.
 What are their reasons for leaving?
 According to a study done by Accenture, 43% of the labor force blame lack of recognition.

 Rewards and recognition go hand in hand, though they can often be distinguished by their value.
 Rewards are tangible, whereas recognition is intangible.
-Rewards needn't break the company bank, but should be meaningful enough to provide incentive.
+Rewards needn't break the company bank but should be meaningful enough to provide incentives.
 They can be given out for virtually any reason, though the goal should be predetermined.
 And whatever reward you choose, make sure it's results-based: for being good, rather than just looking good.

 The Theory Behind Motivation

 Every organization has a set of objectives; those that are successful incorporate the principles of motivational theory to their advantage driving their employees to work harder and stay longer.

 Perception - How employees view rewards offered is often based on equity.
 If they perceive the reward to be equitable with their effort motivation tends to increase.
 Inequities in value, however, or where other employees are thought to receive greater rewards, can lead to a decrease.